More Comprehensive Training Materials Lead to Higher User Satisfaction with Blood Glucose Meters

 Blood Glucose Meter Ranking

-The 2014 U.S. Blood Glucose Meter Satisfaction Study is based on responses from 2,024 blood glucose meter users with Type 1 or Type 2 diabetes who use a meter made by one of the four largest manufacturers (representing 75% of the U.S. market).
+The 2015 U.S. Blood Glucose Meter Satisfaction Study is based on responses from 2,026 adults or parents of children with Type 1 or Type 2 diabetes who use a meter made by one of the four largest manufacturers (representing 75% of the U.S. market).
 The study was fielded from July 27, 2015, through August 7, 2015.

 Media Relations Contacts